 As far as our website is concerned, we got through 2020 rather well.
 Our website traffic took a huge hit in March but bounced back rather nicely in the summer months, as Americans went on road trips and visited the national parks.
-Month by month, our page views are rebounding, and although we aren’t seeing the huge numbers like we did in early January 2020, we are still getting well over a million page views a month, not bad after such a roller coaster of a year.
+Month by month, our page views rebounded and we are now getting more traffic on this website than early 2020.
+Not bad after such a roller coaster of a year.

 Where are we now?

 We are in a very good place.
 To travel and to be able to share our experiences on this website…we are extremely fortunate.

 In fact, we are doing so well that Tim recently quit his job to work on this website full time.
 Over a million people visit our website each month…another milestone that totally blows my mind.

 We have some big travel plans for 2021 and some new projects that we are working on for this website.